CustlyNotts/aks-pack/README.md

 ### Create/Import RG

-Navigate into rg/ dir `cd rg/` and run the following commands to create your resource group
+Navigate into rg/ dir and run the following commands to create your resource group
 ```
 terraform init
 terraform plan -var-file vars/rg-swoom-test.tfvars